bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 OK Successfully written string-reverse.wasm.
 ```

-Now that we have a WebAssembly binary, we can *also* use `jco` to run it in a native Javascript context by *transpiling* the WebAsssembly binary (which could have come from anywhere!) to a Javascript module.
+Now that we have a WebAssembly binary, we can *also* use `jco` to run it in a native JavaScript context by *transpiling* the WebAsssembly binary (which could have come from anywhere!) to a JavaScript module.

 ```console
 npx jco transpile string-reverse.wasm -o dist/transpiled